psychdatascience/FDS-CourseOne/tutorial005.md

 	modified:   README.md
 ```

 As you can see git has detected changes to the `README.md` file.
-Let's analyze this out put:
+Let's analyze the output above:

   - `On branch main` This means that you are currently working on the main development thread for this repository.
 Git allows "branching" (just like a tree branch).
 This means that you can create a copy (a branch) of repository that diverges from the principal (main branch).
 Generally branches are "merged" back into the main branch once a certain development goal is achieved.
 [Here is some some additional reading material to understand basic branching](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging).
   - `Your branch is up to data with origin/main` This means that the files in your local copy of the repository and the main branch you are currently working on are the same as the versions of the files committed to the cloud version of the repository, the `origin` is, in a nutshell, the term used here to refer to the cloud-hosted copy of the repository, so the files on GitHub.com.
   -  `Changes not staged for commit:` ... `modified:   README.md` This block of text, says that a file (`README.md`) on your local version of the repository has been modified and suggests a way to `restore` the file to the original version (the version still on `origin`) or a way to `add` the changes to the wanted changes that will need to be added to the `origin` when the next `commit` is performed.

-### 5. Commit the changes and push the to origin.
+### 5. Commit the changes and push to `origin`.

 Next, we will want to close the loop of the process that will take our local changes to README.md to be aceepted and recorded as the newest version of the file.
   - The process of accepting or promoting the local version of a file as the current version is called a `commit`.
 We commit to a change when we think it is a good change, that should be kept.